Kairotic/mistakes/mistakes.md

 # Conclusion

-The investigations reported here represent a kind of crash course for us on the 'devil in the details' of weaving, which allowed us to appreciate many points of connection between weaving and computer science.
-Each of these approaches to understanding or modelling weaves from different points of view are limited in some form.
-The alternative attempt to create an increasingly unwieldy simulation of physical woven structure, a task in its entirety which is likely to be formally uncomputable.
-In some ways it is what each of these representations miss out that makes them interesting, in the same way as the representations of process in every programming language has to miss out something in order to be a viable notation system.
+The investigations reported above represent a kind of self-driven 'crash course' on weaving for computer programmers.
+At the beginning, weaving seems straightforward and almost mundane, but there is great interest, and as the phrase goes, a whole range of devils in the details.
+Each of the approaches we have taken to understanding weaves through modelling have been necessarily limited, but is clear that any attempt to create a monolithic simulation of physical woven structure is doomed to failure.
+In some ways, it is what each of our simulations and representations misses out that makes them interesting.

-The overall feeling is that textiles culture has much to offer computer science and software engineering, as it has been grappling with issues of overlapping and layered notations systems and their relationship to physical limitation for so much longer in our history.
-The first computers were looms, and as a practice programming has similarly inherited a position in society regarded primarily utilitarian and therefore hidden from view.
+Our overall feeling is that textile culture has much to offer computer science and software engineering, having grappled with issues of overlapping and layered notation systems, and their relationship to physical constraints, for thousands of years.
+In a sense looms were the first computing machinery, and as a practice, programming has similarly inherited a position in society regarded primarily utilitarian and hidden from view.

-If we compare the tools and designs which have evolved over millennia in weaving to those used in software engineering, we can quickly see that software construction as it is practised by the vast majority of programmers only makes use of a very narrow set of senses [Somehow cite Bret Victor - The Humane Representation of Thought].
-This disconnection from the physical and social substrates within which code runs leads to the unpredictability we experience daily in areas of privacy, robustness and security.
+If we compare the tools and designs which have evolved over millennia in weaving to those used in software engineering, we see that software construction as it is practised by the vast majority of programmers only makes use of a very narrow set of senses [@Victor14].
+We feel that this disconnection from the physical and social substrates within which code runs right through to the vulnerability we experience daily in areas of privacy, robustness and security.
 Perhaps if we look in the right places, textile culture can provide us with new ways to answer to some of these issues.

-Thought].
-This disconnection from the physical and social substrates within which code runs leads to the unpredictability we experience daily in areas of privacy, robustness and security.
-Perhaps textile culture provide part of the answer to some of these issues.

 # Funding